 I completed the final edits in 2008, and prepared to publish.

 A few months later, I voted on the losing side of Prop 8, which banned same-sex marriage.
 My reaction to the election was odd: I stopped publication of my book.
-Something was wrong, and I was still figuring it out three years later, when my family moved to Chapel Hill, NC.
+Something was wrong, and I was still figuring it out when my family moved to Chapel Hill, North Carolina.
 I was pleased to live in a beautiful area, with such respect for education.
 Then with a nauseating sense of déjà vu, I found myself voting on the losing side of Amendment 1, which prohibited gay marriages and civil unions.

 You’ll find me waiting for you.